SAT vs SAT Subject Tests: Key Differences You Should Know 2026

 Understanding the SAT: The Current Standard for US College Admissions

-The SAT, originally known as the Scholastic Aptitude Test, was first introduced in the 1920s in the U.S. It was created to provide a standardized way to compare students from different schools and backgrounds.
+The SAT, originally known as the Scholastic Aptitude Test, was first introduced in the 1920s in the U.S. It was created to provide a standardised way to compare students from different schools and backgrounds.
 Over the years, it has evolved significantly:

 • It moved from testing innate intelligence to focusing on college readiness.